-If you are the parent of a child with Asperger’s Syndrome, you have probably already met with some educational challenges.
-Parents want the best for their children, no matter what.
+If you are the parent of a child with Asperger’s Syndrome, you have probably already been met with some educational challenges.

 Children with Asperger’s Syndrome have educational and social struggles in school.
-They have different academics strengths and needs and different learning methods.
-In addition to subject matter, their adapting to a classroom and the array of interactions and stimulations in an institutional structure is a challenge.
+Each child has different academics strengths and needs.
+In addition to subject matter, they have to adapt to a classroom along with an array of interactions and stimulations, all of which prove to be a challenge.

 Children with Asperger’s Syndrome are often visual learners.
 They often have poor fine motor skills and writing is often a chore.
 Their math and language arts skills are often at different levels.
 They often learn routine social interaction behavior from observing others or through explicit instruction.
 Children with Asperger’s Syndrome need a highly structured education plan.

-A computer based curriculum may be part of the educational answer for Asperger’s Syndrome kids.
+A computer based curriculum may be part of the educational answer for children with Asperger’s Syndrome.

-Time4Learning is an online interactive curriculum used at home for afterschool reinforcement, homeschooling, or summer study.
+Time4Learning is an online interactive curriculum used for homeschooling, after school reinforcement, or summer study.
 Time4Learning is student-paced and the levels of the subjects can be set independently.
-The lessons cover from preschool to high school.
-Time4Learning is self-running so over-worked parents can relax knowing their child is getting a quality educational experience without their immediate hands-on involvement.
+The comprehensive curriculum covers preschool to high school.
+Time4Learning is automated so over-worked parents can relax knowing their child is getting a quality educational experience without their immediate hands-on involvement.

-Many families who have a child with Asperger’s have found Time4Learning to be a great contribution to their children’s education.
+Many families who have a child with Asperger’s Syndrome have found Time4Learning to be a great contribution to their children’s education.

-Many parents are surprised when their bright Asperger’s children struggle in school.
-Often seen as “little professors” they are assumed to be “brilliant” and “bright beyond their years.”
+Many parents are surprised when their bright children struggle in school.
+Often seen as “little professors”, they are assumed to be “brilliant” and “bright beyond their years.”
 This is not always the case.
 A child with Asperger’s Syndrome may read, calculate numbers, or do other concrete work at advanced levels, but when it comes to abstract thinking and social navigation, they struggle.